You Should Not Keep Your Fan On All Night During Heatwave, Sleep Expert Warns

 This is a particular issue for those who sleep with a fan right next to their necks.

-We don't think there's an option when it comes to using a fan ATM, but we'd suggest doing so in doses, rather than leaving yours on blast all day and night.
+If you do find yourself reaching for the fan, we'd suggest doing so in doses, rather than leaving yours on blast all day and night.

 And check out this hack to help you stay cool in bed, instead...